h8r-dev/heighliner-website/docs/01-overview/intro.md

 Heighliner is a modern app development platform.
 It aims to help developers to build apps easily and quickly using state-of-the-art cloud native stacks.
-Your development environment can be spinned up in one click, and then you can focus on building your apps.g
+Your development environment can be spinned up in one click, and then you can focus on building your apps.

 import { Video } from '@site/src/components/Video';